chrisoconnell/CaoHtmlTable/README.md

 Example - Using instance of CaoHtmlTable\Model\Table
 ----------------------------------------------------
-When you need more flexibility for the table &mdash; ie set caption, css class &mdash; then you need to crete an instance of `CaoHtmlTable\Model\Table` to use as the data.
+When you need more flexibility for the table &mdash; ie set caption, css class &mdash; then you need to create an instance of `CaoHtmlTable\Model\Table` to use as the data.

 If this is your data: